 The medications used to treat ADHD have been proven safe and effective over more than 50 years of use.
 These drugs don't cure ADHD, but they are highly effective at easing symptoms of the disorder.
 The drugs do not turn kids into addicts or "zombies."

 Myth #7: People who have ADHD are stupid or lazy — they never amount to anything

-People with ADHD are of above-average intelligence, recent studies show.
+People with ADHD are often of above-average intelligence, recent studies show.
 They certainly aren't lazy.
 In fact, many well-known, high-achieving individuals from the past are thought to have had ADHD, including Mozart, Benjamin Franklin, Abraham Lincoln, George Bernard Shaw, and Salvador Dali.
-The list of high-achieving ADDers in business today includes top executives, such as David Neeleman, founder of JetBlue Airways, and Paul Orfalea, founder of Kinko's.
+The list of high-achieving people with ADHD who are in business today includes top executives, such as David Neeleman, founder of JetBlue Airways, and Paul Orfalea, founder of Kinko's.